silhol/HS-Recipes/README.md

 So my friend (Susanna Kallio) and I created this little python script.
 Some recipes require you to login (so please do that before you use the script for those recipes that require a login!).

-For smooth working, please update your chrome browser to the newest version.
+For smooth working, please update your chrome browser to the newest version and restart the browser.

 ## Functionalities